Melodic-Mind/Note-Art/docs/README.md

 features:
 - title: Simple & Intuitive
   details: Create Notes, Chord, Scales and more easily.
-- title: Play different instruments
+- title: Create scores using music composition logic
-  details: Note-Art loads instrument audio-files from a server and can play any note, currently supports only piano.
+  details: Note-Art has a music notation api that works like writing music sheets.
-- title: Easily schedule notes to play anything
+- title: Easily integrate with other music libraries to play music in the browser
-  details: Uses ToneJS to take advantage of the Web-Audio-API to schedule perfectly without delays.
+  details: You can use libraries like ToneJS to easily play scales, chords and even scores you create with Note-Art.
-footer: MIT Licensed | Copyright © 2019 Sean Dvir
+footer: MIT Licensed | Copyright © 2020 Sean Dvir
 ---